mapluisch/TripoSR-for-Unity/README.md

 ## Setup
 1. Ensure you have Python installed on your system.
-2. Run `pip install --upgrade setuptools` and `pip install -r requirements.txt` from within this project's `Assets/TripoSR` folder.
+2. Run `pip install --upgrade setuptools`, `pip install torch` (in case you don't have PyTorch installed) and `pip install -r requirements.txt` from within this project's `Assets/TripoSR` folder.
 3. In Unity, create a GameObject and attach the `TripoSRForUnity` script (or simply open up my `SampleScene`).
+4. Configure the path to your python executable: For Windows, run `where python` within Command Prompt.
+For Unix, run `which python` within Terminal.
-4. Configure the public variables in the Inspector as needed, most importantly the path to your python executable!
+5. Configure the other public variables in the Inspector as needed.

 ## Usage
 Once you have set up your scene with the `TripoSRForUnity` component and configured the parameters, you can run the process by clicking the `Run TripoSR` button in the inspector.

+When you run TripoSR for the first time, the model weights will be downloaded and cached - this only occurs once.

 ### General Settings
 - `autoAddMesh`: When enabled, the generated mesh is automatically added to the Unity scene as GameObject.